MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/static-web-apps/get-started-cli.md

 Azure Static Web Apps publishes websites to production by building apps from a code repository.

 In this quickstart, you deploy a web application to Azure Static Web apps using the Azure CLI.
-Let the exec doc begin!

 ## Prerequisites